 As well as Phoebe and Rachel themselves, to an extent.

 Rachel was extremely spoiled, and in early seasons incapable of coping in the real world.

 Joey's parents had a poor marriage, with his mother enjoying her father cheating on her.

 Interestingly as the series continued a lot of the story arcs are about them overcoming their issues.
 Phoebe reconnects with her family, becomes more grounded and builds a successful relationship rather than jumping from guy to guy.
 Monica and Chandler fall in love and find in each other the support their parents never gave them.
 Ross gradually get's over his divorces, Rachel learns how to be independent, and Joey starts considering committment.

-Early-Installment Weirdness: The first season feels quite a bit different from the other nine seasons.
-The plots are more slow-paced and episodic, the characters are less quippy and there's quite a bit of Full House Music.
+Early Installment Weirdness: The first season feels quite a bit different from the other nine seasons.
+The plots are more slow-paced and episodic, the characters are less quippy and there's quite a bit of a Sentimental Music Cue.
 Plus it has some VERY strange fashions and a bit of an 80s feel about it.

 Not to mention that Ross' ex-wife Carol is played in her first appearance by an actress who looks nothing at all like the one who took over the role for the rest of the series.

 The pilot episode also has hints of Joey/Monica which was almost imemdiately dropped in favor of Ross/Rachel and later Chandler/Monica.